impactwallet/impact-wallet/README.md

 We just need to add the second part (fair wealth distribution) to this formula of having moral and material greatness.
 That is why We should turn Economy into Impactonomy.

 # Solution
+We usee blockchain technology and smart contracts to make the idea of equity-based collaboration possible.

+Watch 1min video bellow to get it.

 https://user-images.githubusercontent.com/111051624/225686117-fe59b054-f57b-45a4-b8b5-9dcc5667c87d.mp4